-Worldwide, Mr. Kirov has appeared with the Leopolis Chamber Orchestra/Ukraine, Orchestra of Colors/Athens, Orchestre Colonne/Paris, Sofia Festival Orchestra, State Hermitage Orchestra/St. Petersburg, Thüringen Philharmonic Orchestra, the Zagreb Philharmonic and the Musical Olympus International Festival in St. Petersburg.
+Worldwide, Mr. Kirov has appeared with the Leopolis Chamber Orchestra/Ukraine, Orchestra of Colors/Athens, Orchestre Colonne/Paris, Sofia Festival Orchestra, State Hermitage Orchestra/St. Petersburg, Thüringen Philharmonic Orchestra, the Zagreb Philharmonic, and the Musical Olympus International Festival in St. Petersburg, and more.

-Stilian Kirov is a graduate in orchestral conducting of The Juilliard School, where he was a student of James DePreist.
-He was invited to be a Conducting Fellow at the Tanglewood Music Center during the summer of 2013 and during the 2012 Aspen Music Festival.
-In 2010, he was awarded the Chautauqua Music Festival's David Effron Conducting Fellowship, and returned in 2012 as a guest conductor at the festival.
+Mr. Kirov is a graduate of The Juilliard School in orchestral conducting, where he was a student of James DePreist.
+In 2012, he studied at the Aspen Academy of Conducting, and in 2013, was one of two Conducting Fellows at the Tanglewood Music Center.
+In 2010, he was awarded the Chautauqua Music Festival's David Effron Conducting Fellowship, and returned in 2012 as a guest conductor with the festival orchestra.

-Mr. Kirov also holds a master's degree from the Ecole Normale de Musique in Paris, where he studied with Dominique Rouits.
-He has participated in master classes with such distinguished conductors as Kurt Masur, Michael Tilson Thomas, Gianluigi Gelmetti, George Manahan and Asher Fisch.
+Mr. Kirov holds a master's degree from the Ecole Normale de Musique in Paris, where he studied with Dominique Rouits.
+He has participated in master classes with such distinguished conductors as Kurt Masur, Michael Tilson Thomas, Gianluigi Gelmetti, George Manahan, and Asher Fisch.

-A gifted pianist, Stilian Kirov is the 2001 gold medalist of the Claude Kahn International Piano Competition in Paris.
+Also a gifted pianist, Stilian Kirov is the Gold Medalist of the 2001 Claude Kahn International Piano Competition in Paris.